Seton Hill offers international students a supportive environment in which to learn, live and grow.

 Expect to find plenty of activities on Seton Hill's 200-acre campus, located an hour from metropolitan Pittsburgh (in the state of Pennsylvania in the eastern U.S.) The natural surroundings on campus, and the nearby retail and historic districts of the town of Greensburg, make outdoor recreation, shopping and cultural experiences readily available.
 The Greensburg community also provides convenient opportunities for internships in government, business, social services, journalism, and many other fields.
 Visit Campus & Region for more information.

 The Seton Hill campus includes 16 academic and residential buildings, including our new world-class Performing Arts Center.
 Seton Hill students live in a safe learning environment.
 The University employs its own security police.
-All officers are specially trained and certified by the Pennsylvania State Police, and patrol the University 24 hours a day, seven days a week.
+All officers are specially trained and certified by the Pennsylvania State Police, and are on duty at all times.
 Seton Hill also benefits from the support of the law enforcement and emergency services of Greensburg, Pa., which are always available to assist Seton Hill police and emergency response personnel.

 On-campus housing is offered for single undergraduates through the University's Housing Selection process.
 Additional charges apply for students who remain in the halls for vacations during the academic year.
 Undergraduate students generally share a room with another student(s).
 Rooms are equipped with a bed, dresser, wardrobe, desk and desk chair.
 Seton Hill provides campus-wide wireless access, including all residence halls.
 Please refer to Housing & Dining for further information on campus housing and meal plan options.